SeLite/SeLite.github.io/ExitConfirmationChecker.md

 <!--If your page is a result of a redirect, then you need to call `getEval | _SeLiteExitConfirmationChecker.overrideOnBeforeUnload()` before the commmand that causes the redirect.
 TODO implement: Have an optional parameter to indicate number of Selenese commands before the redirect; this is useful if there are structural commands in between, e.g. if/else, for/while...'>-->

 # Tests #
 Follow [PackagedTests](PackagedTests) for [Selenese tests](https://code.google.com/p/selite/source/browse#git%2Fexit-confirmation-checker%2Fselenese-tests) of Exit Confirmation Checker.
 See source of `form.html`, `SeLiteSettingsValues.txt` and the actual tests.
-Test cases with name starting with 'negative' are supposed to fail, which indicates that the functionality is correct.
-If they don't fail, then there's a problem.
+Test cases with name starting with `negative` are supposed to fail: see [PackagedTests](PackagedTests) > [Negative tests that fail](PackagedTests#negative-tests-that-fail).<!-- @TODO put into folder selenese-tests-negative?
+See PackagedTests-->